IBM storage: Current hardware

-After 2019 IBM dropped the HDD- and SSD-based storage server series and all current lines provide only flash-oriented or tape-oriented solutions.
+After 2019, IBM dropped the HDD and SSD-based storage server series and all current lines provide only flash-oriented or tape-oriented solutions.

 Flash storage

 IBM FlashSystem

-IBM FlashSystem offers a range of dedicated, non-SSD "all-flash" storage systems and based on a Intel x86 platform.
+IBM FlashSystem is a range of dedicated, non-SSD "all-flash" storage systems, based on a Intel x86 platform.

-IBM acquired flash storage system maker Texas Memory Systems in 2012, In April 2013, IBM announced a plan for a $1 billion investment in flash storage research and development, and then the product line-up was renewed in 2014 with the announcement of the FlashSystem 840 and FlashSystem V840.
-IBM has been refreshing those systems and adding new capabilities every year.
-Former FlashSystem has 1U-size solutions only, current lineup contains rackable systems with 1U, 2U or 6U form-factor, and based on a 6U modules cabinet-size solution.
+IBM acquired flash storage system maker Texas Memory Systems in 2012.
+In April 2013, IBM announced a plan for a $1 billion investment in flash storage research and development, and then the product line-up was renewed in 2014 with the announcement of the FlashSystem 840 and FlashSystem V840.
+IBM has been updating these models every year.
+The former IBM FlashSystem had 1U-size solutions only, but the current lineup contains rackable systems with 1U, 2U or 6U form-factor, and based on a 6U modules cabinet-size solution.